Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/decide-drivetrain-sensors.typ

   - Ease of use on a scale of 1 to 2
   - Accuracy on a scale of 1 to 5
   - Compactness on a scale of 1 to 3
   We weighted accuracy so high due to how crucial it is that the tracking correctly represent the robot's location throughout the entire match.
-  #nb_decision_matrix(
-    properties: ("Ease of use", "Accuracy", "Compactness"),
+  #nb_decision_matrix(properties: ("Ease of use", "Accuracy", "Compactness"), choices: (
-    choices: (
     ("GPS", 2, 2, 3),
     ("Three Tracking Wheels", 1, 5, 1),
     ("Two Tracking Wheels and IMU", 1.5, 4.5, 2),
     ("Integrated Motor Encoders", 1, 2, 3),
-    ),
-  )
+  ))

   #nb_admonition(
     type: "decision",
   )[
     We decided on two tracking wheels and an IMU due to just the right balance of accuracy, compactness, and ease of use.
   ]

   #nb_heading([Final Tracking Wheel Design], level: 1)